 - Shakhlet: beef meat crushed on meat grinder is fried with onions and mixed with boiled rice; forcemeat is wrapped in internal fat; golubtsi are fastened with a thread and boiled in broth.
 Serve with sour cream sauce.

 - Sambusa Baraki: The stiff dough is made from flour, eggs, salt, and water.
 Then big flat cakes are rolled out, greased, made in a roll; then cut again and rolled out again.
 Forcemeat (mutton with finely cut tail fat + spices) is put on the unrolled dough and then triangular pies are made.
 Authentic sambusu is baked in tandyr.
 It turns out multilayered, fragrant, juicy and very tasty

-- Katlama: Stiff unleavened dough is repeatedly rolled out thin, greased and shaped as envelops.
+- Katlama: Stiff unleavened dough is repeatedly rolled out thin, greased, and shaped as envelopes.
 The last layer is made into a roll which is cut into slices.
-They are rolled out again and deep fried.
+They are rolled out again and deep-fried.

-- Pilita: Sour dough is cut into equal pieces and rolled out in 60 - 70 cm strips.
-Each strip is folded in half, braided and then fried in a plenty of fat.
+- Pilita: Sourdough is cut into equal pieces and rolled out in 60 – 70 cm strips.
+Each strip is folded in half, braided, and then fried in plenty of fat.
 The ready twiglets are strewn with powdered sugar.

 - Tukhum Barak: Unleavened dough made with milk is rolled out thin and made into 8 cm-wide and 20 cm-long strips.
 The strips are folded double longwise, the edges are pinched together; the resulted pouches are filled with stuffing and pinched tightly from the open side and boiled in salted water.
 Stuffing – straw-cut onion browned in melted butter + finely chopped boiled eggs.
 Very tasty when served with sour cream.